Key Concepts

 - Custom tags and groupings, such as "Rack A"

-If you have a part that requires red PETG, Printago will automatically queue it to printers that:
+If you have a part that requires Bambu Red PETG-HF, Printago will automatically match the job to printers that:

 On-Demand Slicing